HiGregory/higregory/README.md

 ### Hi there 👋

 Hey there, I'm Gregory.
 I co-started DataGovs.
-Previously, I was at Stanford doing work on Data + Budget Governance and before that at Microsoft on the Corporate, External, Legal, Affairs team in Florida.
+I am using TextSQL to make it easier for everyone to be a data analyst and lower the barriers to monitoring data for biz teams tracking regulatory changes.

 More about me and what I work on: